 12.2.
 The Company is entitled but not obliged to make backup copies of video and/or audio recordings.
 These backup copies shall be made exclusively as a replacement in the event of data loss and shall only be used in that case.
 The Company shall destroy the back-up copies irretrievably as soon as the execution of the order has been completed and paid for in full.
 In individual cases, the Company may also destroy them at a later date.
 The Company accepts no responsibility for the fact that a loss of data may no longer be compensated if no backup copies have been made or if they have been destroyed.

 12.3.
 The Institute undertakes to retain reports prepared by itself for a period of one year after delivery, unless expressly agreed otherwise.

 13.3.
-The client may not refuse payment of the client's fee, in whole or in part, insofar as the quality of the execution of the order is impaired due to obstacles mentioned above or the execution of the order or its result does not correspond to the wishes of the client.
-The client bears the risk regarding the occurrence of obstacles.
-Any additional costs due to obstacles shall be paid by the client.
-In the event of considerable additional costs or considerable delay due to obstacles, both contracting parties may terminate the contract.
+The client may not refuse payment of the client's fee, either in whole or in part, insofar as the quality of the execution of the order is impaired due to the above-mentioned obstacles or the execution of the order or its result does not correspond to the wishes of the client.
+Any additional costs and delays caused by the above-mentioned obstacles shall be accepted by the client if the order remains fundamentally feasible as a result despite the obstacles.
+In the event of considerable additional costs or considerable delays due to obstacles, the contracting parties shall come to an agreement or both contracting parties may terminate the contract.
 The pro rata fee owed shall remain unaffected by the termination.

 14.2.
 The contractor guarantees the proper execution of the order.
 In the case of obvious defects, warranty claims shall only exist if the Client notifies the Contractor in writing two weeks after receipt of the inspection report and the inspection results.
 If a defect is not obvious, the notification must be made immediately after discovery.
 The warranty period shall commence upon receipt of the service or the examination report and the examination results and shall be one year.